ilshad/combo/README.md

 It is intended to be used within Om-based application along with other Om components, but also, it is possible to develop apps entirely with Combo.

-## Main concepts

-There are two main ideas in Combo:

-- units
-- behavior

-Units define the structure of the combo.
-They contain render functions.
-Developers write render functions or use basic render functions from Combo API.

-Behavior defines how to manage relations between units.

 ## Getting started